Public Safety Power Shutoff

 Community Statement from Jack’s Bar & Grill

-by Athan, about 2 months ago
+by Athan, 3 months ago

 Jack’s Bar and Grill is a family-owned restaurant that has proudly served northwest Arvada for the past 15 years.
 We are deeply rooted in this community and committed to being a social-enterprise business — hiring and training individuals with developmental disabilities to work in kitchens throughout the Denver Metro area.
 Our mission has always been about more than food; it’s about opportunity, dignity, and community.